 Early treatment is essential to recovering from tuberculosis and living a better life.

-The MSDH Tuberculosis Control program will work with you to obtain effective treatment for TB.
+The MSDH Office of Tuberculosis and Refugee Health will work with you to obtain effective treatment for TB.